-Garmin announced it will deliver a new nuvi portable GPS with a large, 4.3-inch touch screen, marking a new top end to its consumer GPS lineup.
+Garmin reported Friday it will deliver a new nuvi portable GPS with a 4.3-inch touchscreen, marking a new top end piece in its consumer GPS lineup.

 The nuvi 660 also combines a built-in traffic receiver, FM transmitter and a bright display.

 Also included is Bluetooth for hands-free calling and an SD slot for travel and language guides.
-The nuvi 660 has a suggested retail of $1076.
+The nuvi 660 has a suggested retail price of $1,076.

-Also scheduled to ship this month is the iWay 250c by Lowrance.
+Also scheduled to ship this month is the iWay 250 by Lowrance.
 The new bargain priced unit has a built-in MP3 player and picture viewer with 3.5-inch, 16-bit color touch screen.
 Maps of the United States and Canada are stored on a 2GB SD card.
-Suggested retail is $349.
+Suggested retail price is $349.